 Guides at Cedar Creek Ranch lead one-hour horseback rides past a Civil War-Era cemetery and 1800s coal mine.
-The spacious ranch’s The Gun Smoke Grill serves hearty sandwiches, and bands perform on the rustic corral stage on weekends.
+Haze Smokehouse has BBQ, Bourbon and Blues - The perfect trifecta for a good time.
+There are plenty of events on their calendar, so look ahead to see what's on.
+Any night of the week, the Haze Smokehouse Sampler will give you a platter of their best smoked meats.
 The self-guided I&M Canal Silhouettes Tour showcases canal-era movers and shakers.
 (Wild Bill Hickok was a mule handler.)
 More than a dozen silhouettes can be found near Lock 14, on the 62-mile canalside biking path I&M Canal State Trail.

 The National Historic Landmark 1874 Hegeler Carus Mansion showcases lavish rooms with (mostly) original furnishings, intricate parquet floors, hand-painted ceilings and a gymnasium with original equipment.

 Professional thespians and theater fans flock to Princeton beginning in June for the annual Festival 56, the multiseason theater celebration that stages classical productions (think Shakespeare) and modern plays and musicals.
 Definitely worth planning your girls getaway around this time if you fancy taking in a show or two.